ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-So let us investigate how we can store and retrieve data [objects]{.obj}
-without the use of continues numbers as key.
+So let us investigate how we can store and retrieve data [objects] without the use of continues numbers as key.
 Assume we have a customer database